stencilproject/Stencil/ARCHITECTURE.md

 If you need more control or functionality than the simple tag’s above, you can use the node based API where you can provide a block of code to deal with parsing.
 There are a few examples of this in use over at `Node.swift` inside Stencil.
 There is an implementation of `if` and `for` template tags.

-You would register a template tag using the `registerTag` API inside a `TokenParser` which accepts a name for the tag and a block of code to handle parsing.
+You would register a template tag using the `registerTag` API inside a `Namespace` which accepts a name for the tag and a block of code to handle parsing.
 The block of code is invoked with the parser and the current token as an argument.
 This allows you to use the API on `TokenParser` to parse node’s further in the token array.

 As an example, we’re going to create a template tag called `debug` which will optionally render nodes from `debug` up until `enddebug`.
 When rendering the `DebugNode`, it will only render the nodes inside if a variable called `debug` is set to `true` inside the template Context.